kacpersienkiewicz/SQL-Repos/README.md

 # SQL-Repos
 This is just a repository for all of my projects that query sql databses using the sqlite3 module in Python.

 These projects were mostly done to improve my SQL and data analysis skills.
+Specifically, I wanted to work on Joins, Group By, Having, and Set Operations like Union.

 ## NBA Dataset Abstract